sdeseille/blacky-returns-home/README.md

 ## Description

-In Blacky returns home, you have to help the little black cat to returns home and get his lunch.
-Outside is full of danger and enemies.
+In Blacky Returns Home, you must help the little black cat get back home and retrieve his lunch.

+But first, you must help Blacky retrieve his little toy: a fish bone.
+Are you agile enough?
+Once you have found the toy, guide Blacky to the window of his house.

+Be careful of the other cats, they are jealous of Blacky and will try to catch him.

 ## How to Play

-1. TODO
+1. Use the keyboard arrows to move the little cat and space bar or up to jump.

 ## Difficulty Levels

-* TODO, not sure I will be able to propose that feature
+* Only one level of difficulty.

 Track your progress and compete for the top spot on the highscore board !